 3. Harmony and Consensus: Avoiding being too direct helps maintain good interpersonal relationships, a central principle in Japanese culture.

-Learning Japanese is much more than memorizing words and grammar rules – it is understanding the context in which these words are used.
+Learning Japanese is much more than memorizing words and grammatical rules – it is understanding the context in which these words are used.
 Contextualization in the Japanese language may seem challenging at first, but it is also a fascinating aspect that offers a glimpse into the rich Japanese culture.

-For those who wish to delve deeper into learning Japanese, understanding the role of context is not just useful, but essential.
+For those who wish to delve deeper into learning Japanese, understanding the role of context is not just useful but essential.
 By mastering this skill, you will not only speak the language but also connect more deeply with the people and culture of Japan.
-After all, in Japanese, what is not said can be just as important as what is.
+After all, in Japanese, what is not said can be as important as what is.